Linear control of coherent structures in wall-bounded turbulence at Re$_\tau = 2000$: Validation of the linear model with DNS

 \subsection{Direct Numerical Simulation (DNS)}

-To validate the linear model, we employ a direct numerical simulation (DNS) dataset provided by the Polytechnic University of Madrid \cite{Hoyas2006,encinar2018second}.
-The homogeneous streamwise and spanwise directions (extending $8 \pi \times 3\pi$) are discretised by Fourier expansion (with a streamwise resolution of $\Delta k_x = 1/4$ and a spanwise resolution of $\Delta k_y = 2/3$), and the wall-normal direction is discretised using a compact difference scheme of 7th order.
+The homogeneous streamwise and spanwise directions (extending $8 \pi \times 3\pi$) of the turbulent channel flow (in DNS) are discretised by Fourier expansion (with a streamwise resolution of $\Delta k_x = 1/4$ and a spanwise resolution of $\Delta k_y = 2/3$), and the wall-normal direction is discretised using a compact difference scheme of 7th order.
 The data is real-valued in physical space, and therefore, the coefficients for modes ($k_x,+k_y$) are the same as those for ($k_x,-k_y$).
 We consider data for every $\delta t = 0.0111$ terminated at $t_{max} = 12.7$.
 A total of $t_{max}U_c / (8 \pi) = 12.3$ channel flow-throughs ensures that any transients in the estimators and controllers are negligible (where $U_c$ is the mean velocity at the channel centre).
 The largest temporal frequency is approximated using Taylor's hypothesis: $\omega_{max} = \textrm{max}(|k_x|) U_c = 12.2$, where $U_c$ is the velocity at the channel centre, and max$(|k_x|)$ the largest streamwise wavenumber considered.
 Therefore, we have $2\pi/ (\omega_{max} \Delta t) = 46.5$ samples per period for the highest frequency, which fulfils the Nyquist criterion.